 - nebulised medication administration

 - diagnostic sputum induction

-Fit checking involves a quick check - each time the mask is put on - to ensure that the respirator is properly applied, that a good seal is achieved over the bridge of the nose and mouth and there are no gaps between the respirator and face.
-Fit checking is the appropriate minimum standard at the point of use for healthcare workers using P2/N95 respirators.
+Fit checking must be done each time a PFR is put on to ensure that the respirator is properly applied, a good seal is achieved over the bridge of the nose and mouth, and there are no gaps between the respirator and face.
+Fit checking is the appropriate minimum standard at the point of use for healthcare workers using PFR.

 No clinical activity should be undertaken until a satisfactory fit has been achieved.

 Healthcare workers must be trained in the correct use of personal protective equipment (PPE), including fit checking of PFR and safe fitting and removal of PPE.
 Refer to the following resources: